 Growing up and living at home I didn’t have the most stable home, but in my case, I really didn’t have the financial means to live off at the dorms or get an apartment.
 Thankful I could live at home, but it was still difficult.

 To start, I was living with my Father and Grandfather during my college years, my father who really wasn’t the type to communicate with me, encourage me, he pretty much went to work, came home and that was most of his day, it was very much I will stay in my room, you stay in yours and everyone is happy.

 Like I mentioned, I lived with my grandfather who at the time was going through the stages of Alzheimer’s.
 For those who don’t know what Alzheimer’s disease, it’s a progressive disorder that causes brain cells to waste away and die.
 It’s considered the most common form of dementia.

 Grandfather Needed Me

 Those were some of the toughest years of my young life, having to take a full load of courses, homework, try to have a social life and help take care of my grandfather.
 It was hard just to see someone you love go through, but let me tell you a little of those struggles.

-He would have bouts of anger when we would remind of things, and when we would tell him that Grandmother was no longer alive, he grew sad and depressed and would cry over the thought.
-He also would require a catheter to be cleaned and exchanged regularly requiring someone to eventually feed him , bathe him and clothe him, which I did.
+He would have bouts of anger when we would remind of things, and when we would tell him that his Grandmother was no longer alive, he grew sad and depressed and would cry over the thought.
+He also would require a catheter to be cleaned and exchanged regularly requiring someone to eventually feed him, bathe him and clothe him, which I did.

-Not only was it hard taking care of him, I was going to major depression and anxiety, barely hanging to trying to take care of myself which added to my stress.
+Not only was it hard taking care of him, but I was also going to major depression and anxiety, barely hanging to trying to take care of myself which added to my stress.